 AF Corse has clinched this year’s Italian GT Endurance championship after winning a season finale thriller at Monza.
-After a race in which saw a couple of safety cars, several lead changes, accidents and penalties, the Antonio Fuoco, Giorgio Roda, and Alessio Rovera driven #71 Ferrari 488 GT3 crossed the finish line several seconds behind the #12 Audi Sport Italia R8 LMS GT3 Mattia Drudi, Riccardo Agostini and Daniel Mancinelli – however, an earlier clash with the title contending #7 BMW Team Italia ultimately cost the Audi team victory as a post-race time-penalty classified it 2.879 seconds behind the Ferrari.
-The #63 Vincenzo Sospiri Racing Lamborghini Huracán GT3 of Danny Kroes, Frederik Schandorff and Tuomas Tujula finished on the last step of the podium after crossing the finish line 17.795 seconds behind the race winners.
+In a race which saw a couple of safety cars, several lead changes, accidents and penalties, the Antonio Fuoco, Giorgio Roda, and Alessio Rovera driven #71 Ferrari 488 GT3 crossed the finish line several seconds behind the #12 Audi Sport Italia R8 LMS GT3 Mattia Drudi, Riccardo Agostini and Daniel Mancinelli – however, an earlier clash with the title contending #7 BMW Team Italia ultimately cost the Audi team victory as a post-race time-penalty classified it 2.879 seconds behind the Ferrari.
+The #63 Vincenzo Sospiri Racing Lamborghini Huracán GT3 of Danny Kroes, Frederik Schandorff and Tuomas Tujula finished on the last step of the podium crossing the finish line 17.795 seconds behind the race winners.

 It wasn’t the prettiest of performances by AF Corse, as Giorgio Roda fell behind the field due to severe tyre wear, but once teammate Alessio Rovera took driving duties during the second stint, the comeback was on.
 Rovera kept contact with the race front runners throughout his turn, handing the car to Antonio Fuoco in fourth place overall.
 Fuoco ran his stint flawlessly, overtaking Kroes and keeping the slipstream behind Drudi, who was handed a post-race five-second time penalty during the closing stages of the race due to contact with BMW Team Italia driver Jesse Krohn who was forced into the gravel and tyre barrier at the exit of Parabolica and forced to retire.
 At the flag, it was Drudi crossing the finish line ahead of Fuoco, however the Audi was quickly relegated to second place, finishing runner-up in the championship by just eight points.